Skip to Content

 Summary

-The Jitterbit Harmony Jira Service Management Connector establishes access to Jira Service Management.
+The Jira Service Management connector establishes access to Jira Service Management.

 The Jira Service Management connector provides an interface for creating a Jira Service Management connection, the foundation used for generating instances of Jira Service Management activities.
-Activities interact with Jira Service Management through the connection and are intended to be used as sources (to provide data in an operation) or targets (to consume data in an operation).
+These activities, once configured, interact with Jira Service Management through the connection.

 The Jira Service Management connector is accessed from the design component palette's Connections tab (see Design Component Palette).